laurens-in/workshop-browser2021-slides/index.md

 **The Work of Art in the Age of Mechanical Reproduction**

-Note: In the famous essay TWAITAOMR, Walter Benjamin talks about the transformation that art undergoes as it enters this new paradigm of mechanical reproduction.
+Note: To understand the importance of the browser as a medium for generative music, we will look at another great shift in history, where technology changed the way we were able to produce art.
+In the famous essay "The Work Of Art In The Age ...", Walter Benjamin talks about the transformation that art undergoes as it enters this new paradigm of mechanical reproduction.

 ----